TheApeMachine/amsh/README.md

   - It should be able to call the OpenAI API and start sending it code that needs modification.
   - It should be able to run itself inside the container, and monitor its output to detect any bugs or other issues.
   - It should be able to self-review its current strategies and long-term horizon, using this document as a source of truth.
-  - It should be able to connect with the user that is currently using a running version of the program, via a chat window, so progress and plans of attack can be verified with the product owner.
+  - It should be able to connect with the user that is currently using a running version of the programodel, via a chat window, so progress and plans of attack can be verified with the product owner.
   - It should be able to commit its changes to a branch, so they can be verified before merging into the main branch.